SvenWesterbeek/DeHNSSo/README.md

 ## Swept-wing boundary layer: Stationary Crossflow Instability (CFI) <a id="swept-wing-boundary-layer-stationary-crossflow-instability"></a>

 In the second example, the stability of a swept-wing boundary layer is assessed nonlinearly for stationary crossflow instabilities.
 The boundary layer is simulated on a flat plate mimicking the experiments of Rius-Vidales _et al._ (2021).
 This is done by imposing a fitted external velocity distribution on the top boundary of the base flow simulation as presented in Casacuberta _et al._ (2022).
-The external streamwise velocity is given by the equation:
+The external velocity is given by the equation:

 $U_e(x) = 0.0023 \ln(x)^4 + 0.0377 \ln(x)^3 + 0.1752 \ln(x)^2 + 0.5303 \ln(x) + 1.874$

+**[#CMM: add the information for spanwise velocity for all three CFI test cases]**

-with an external spanwise velocity of $W_e = -1.24$ constant over the domain.
-This holds for all cases described hereafter.
+and holds for all cases described hereafter.

 ### Reference values
 The reference length, defined as the Blasius length at the inflow is $l\_{ref} = 2.1394 \times 10^{-4}$ m.
 The external velocity at the inflow is $U\_{ref} = 15.1$ m/s.
-The kinematic viscosity of the flow is $1.47 \times 10^{-5}$ such that the global Reynolds number is $220$.
+The kinematic viscosity of the flow is $1.47 \times 10^{-5}$ such that the global Reynolds number is $220$. **[#CMM: spanwise information??]**

 ### Domain description